Gregory Silveira sentenced in money-laundering case; gambler tied to Phil Mickelson

 Under the regards to the latest settlement, Betfred will pay 443,000 to the victims of the criminal activities.
 A more 344,500 will be paid to socially accountable causes, agreed with the commission.

-Betfred will also fulfill the commission s investigation expenses and perform an independent third party evaluation of its anti-money laundering and social obligation policies and procedures which can be known from the partners we trust is poker online Indonesia.
+Betfred will also fulfill the commission s investigation expenses and perform an independent third party evaluation of its anti-money laundering and social obligation policies and procedures which can be found on poker online Indonesia.

 Stevens was jailed for three years and 4 months previously this year after he was found to have ransacked more than 850,000 from his firm s accounts over a 13-month period to sustain his gambling dependency.
 A considerable percentage of the stolen money was invested with Betfred, the commission stated.